-Net position of the Bond Program are restricted by enabling legislation for the purpose of assisting specified entities access to low-cost financing through private activity tax-exempt bonds.
+Net position of the Bond Program is restricted by legislation for the purpose of assisting specified entities access to low-cost financing through private activity tax-exempt bonds.

 E. REVENUES

 The Authority's Bond Program charges fees to institutions for assistance in bond financing as follows: